transitive-bullshit/fakepost.com/README.md

 ### TODO

+* twitter
+  * home page with top and recent content
+  * create page
+    * Want better quality?
+Take a screenshot instead!
   * share page with likes and views
     * likes, views
     * view more fake tweets by @username
     * create your own fake tweet by @username
 * home page with top and recent content
-* twitter home page with top and recent content
 * facebook
 * instagram
+* setup prerender/prender middleware

 ### License